Quick Summary

 If you think you may be experiencing hair loss that is due to creatine, shedding would likely begin around two months after you started consuming the supplement.

 In a scenario where the hair loss or thinning you observed was due to taking creatine, your hair would grow back after you stopped taking the supplement.
 In other cases, creatine may be a catalyst for androgenic alopecia or another genetic condition.
 This might mean you would need a hair loss treatment for your hair to grow back.
+In cases where hair loss is permanent you may need to undergo an FUE or FUT hair transplant surgery which will restore hair in areas of balding.

 How to prevent hair loss from creatine